Establishing the Dark Matter Relic Density in an Era of Particle Decays: Boltzmann Equations without Entropy Conservation

 In \cite{Giudice:2000ex} the authors studied the evolution of the temperature of the Standard Model thermal bath, assuming that prior to the decays of $\phi$ the radiation component is negligible.
 What was observed is that during the early matter dominated era the temperature rises due to the decays of $\phi$ until it hits some maximum temperature $T_{\rm Max}$ after which the expansion rate transitions to $H\propto T^4$.
 The bath then cools until the temperature $T_{\rm RH}$ at $H\simeq \Gamma_\phi$ after which $\phi$ decays become negligible and the universe becomes radiation dominated with $H\propto T^2$.
 We next generalise this analysis to the case that the early universe expansion rate sourced by $\phi$ is an arbitrary power of the temperature as in eq.~(\ref{H}).

-As the $\phi$ decay, energy is transferred to the Standard Model bath, we will derive the point $A_{\rm Max}$ at which the maximum temperature of the radiation bath $T_{\rm Max}$ occurs for the more general expansion rate.
-The dominant contribution comes from $\phi$ at early time, thus we can neglect the second term in eq.~(\ref{rade}), and using eq.~(\ref{IC}) we obtain
+The $\phi$ decays transfer energy to the Standard Model bath and one can derive the point $A_{\rm Max}$ at which the maximum temperature of the radiation $T_{\rm Max}$ occurs for the more general expansion rate.
+Since the dominant contribution comes from $\phi$ at early time, we can neglect the second term in eq.~(\ref{rade}), and using eq.~(\ref{IC}) we obtain